Academic conference: Format

 Academic conferences have been held in three general formats: in-person, virtual or online and hybrid (in-person and virtual).
 Conferences have traditionally been organized in-person.
 Since the COVID-19 pandemic many conferences have either temporarily or permanently switched to a virtual or hybrid format.
+Some virtual conferences involve both asynchronous and synchronous formats.
+For example, there is a mix of pre-recorded and live presentations.

-Because virtual or hybrid events allow people from different time zones to participate simultaniously, some will have to participate during their night-time.
+Because virtual or hybrid events allow people from different time zones to participate simultaneously, some will have to participate during their night-time.
 Some virtual conferences try to mitigate this issue by alternating their schedule in a way so that everyone has the chance to participate at day time at least once.

 Presentations

 Prospective presenters are usually asked to submit a short abstract of their presentation, which will be reviewed before the presentation is accepted for the meeting.
-Some organizers therefore disciplines require presenters to submit a paper, which is peer reviewed by members of the program committee or referees chosen by them.
+Some organizers, and therefore disciplines require presenters to submit a paper, which is peer reviewed by members of the program committee or referees chosen by them.

 In some disciplines, such as English and other languages, it is common for presenters to read from a prepared script.
 In other disciplines such as the sciences, presenters usually base their talk around a visual presentation that displays key figures and research results.

 Size

 A large meeting will usually be called a conference, while a smaller is termed a workshop.
 They might be single track or multiple track, where the former has only one session at a time, while a multiple track meeting has several parallel sessions with speakers in separate rooms speaking at the same time.
 However, there are no commonly shared definitions even within disciplines for each event type.
 There might be no conceivable difference between a symposium, a congress or a conference.

 The larger the conference, the more likely it is that academic publishing houses may set up displays.
 Large conferences also may have a career and job search and interview activities.

 At some conferences, social or entertainment activities such as tours and receptions can be part of the program.
-Business meetings for learned societies or interest groups can also be part of the conference activities.
+Business meetings for learned societies, interest groups, or affinity groups can also be part of the conference activities.